mariagluck/Cool-Store/README.md

 ## COOL STORE
 --------------

 ## This project is currently on going in development.
-It is a fake book store with users registration and login, ecommerce, cart, blog,...
+It is a fake-example book store with users registration and login, ecommerce, cart, blog,...

 # Getting Started with Create React App